open-metabridge-foundation/protocol/rfc/metabridge-protocol.md

 ### General Requirements

-- Capable of securely storing an asymmetric key pair
+- Capable of securely storing an asymmetric key pair (prevent secret extraction)
 - Be able to produce digital signatures of arbitrary messages on request
 - Optional: Capable of storing certificates